Is Bitcoin Traceable After a Scam? How to Track Stolen Crypto

 During any exchange of Bitcoins, the data sent always includes the sender's address, the receiver's address, and the number of Bitcoins transferred.
 These addresses are just combinations of alphanumeric characters unique to every Bitcoin wallet.

-The address neither identifies who is really sending the Bitcoins nor who is receiving them; it leaves a record of all transactions, which is public.
+However, the address neither identifies who is really sending the Bitcoins nor who is receiving them; it leaves a record of all transactions, which is public.
 While studying the movement, we can still trace back the address of that Bitcoin even without finding out who actually owns it.

-How to Track a Bitcoin?
+How to Track Bitcoin on the Blockchain?

 Here’s how tracking works in simple terms: